 I didn’t realize that this is not the best way to teach children about sharing.
 I mean sharing is generous.
 Don’t we want our children to grow up and be generous people?

-While the answer is definitely YES, most of us do want to raise sweet and generous children, there are different ways to teach these behaviours that don’t involve hurt feelings at the playground.
+While the answer is definitely YES, most of us do want to raise sweet and generous children, there are different ways to teach these behaviours that don’t involve hurt feelings at the playground and among siblings at home.

 The Best Way To Teach Sharing